-The term of the agreement is from December 23, 2020 to December 31, 2023.
-The agreement is renewable subject to Term of Agreement and Renewal no right to unilaterally terminate the contract without mutual agreement between both parties.
+Term of Agreement and Renewal The term of the agreement is from January 1, 2023 to December 31, 2024.
+The agreement is renewable subject to parties' consent.

-If the seller fails to supply sufficient quantities of LNG for 7 consecutive days without justifiable reasons, the purchaser Termination shall have the right to terminate the contract, and the seller shall refund deposits for undelivered goods.
-The seller shall have
+If the seller fails to supply sufficient quantities of LNG for 7 consecutive days without justifiable reasons, the purchaser shall have the right to terminate the contract, and the seller shall refund deposits for undelivered goods.
+The seller shall have no right to unilaterally terminate the contract without mutual agreement between both parties.